organix/uFork/ufork-wasm/gc.md

 ## GC Memory Evolution

 When a GC cycle starts
+the GC queue is initialized to empty,
+Reserved RAM is set to UNIT
+(marked "black"),
-the GC queue is initialized to empty and the rest of GC memory is set to UNDEF
+and the rest of GC memory is set to UNDEF
 (marked "white").